SoftwareEngineeringOne/tiktaktoe/README.md

 - Ticks per turn (default is 20)
 - Tick speed (default is 12, lower is faster)
 - Unicode support (default is "ON")
+- ASCII Art (default is "ON", may look broken on small screens)

 These can be set by:
 ### Directly passing to CMake